AnisiaOltean/rest-api/DOCUMENTATION.md

   }
 }
 ```
-- the AuthController then makes use of the JwrAuthGuard `export class JwtAuthGuard extends AuthGuard('jwt') {}` to control the secured acces on the API route by automatically invoking out jwt-strategy defined above
+- the AuthController then makes use of the JwtAuthGuard `export class JwtAuthGuard extends AuthGuard('jwt') {}` to control the secured access on the API route by automatically invoking out jwt-strategy defined above
 ```
 AuthController